CMU-Vis-2021/ClimateChange-Final-Project/README.md

 ## Running software instructions
 <p> Loading our project is super easy!
 Just click on the Observable notebook link below and then explore our narrative track project.
+A tip for our animated visualizations is to reload the page and then scroll to the visualization to see the change overtime if it is not already in the animation process.

 ## Link for Observable Notebook (add when done)